ahbarnett/perifmms/README.md

 Usage: see test/driver code at bottom of `lfmm2d2ppart`

+Note: to run the old 3x3 version, do `addpath old; lap2d2p`

 ### References

 The scheme is a distillation of ideas from the following sequence of papers (in reverse chronological order):